Attack of the 50 Foot Woman: Remakes and sequels

+The animated film Monsters vs. Aliens (2009) also features a giant woman ("Ginormica").
+She is specifically identified as being exactly 49' 11", in a subtly humorous attempt to avoid copyright infringement.

 In late 2011, Roger Corman produced a 3D film titled Attack of the 50 Foot Cheerleader, released on August 25, 2012.
 It was written by Mike MacLean (who also wrote Sharktopus for Corman) and was directed by Kevin O'Neill.
 The film stars Jena Sims (a former Miss Georgia Teen USA) in the title role as Cassie Stratford and Olivia Alexander, who co-plays Sims's rival, Brittany Andrews.

+In 2019, Lana Del Rey released a music video for "Doin' Time", her version of Sublime's cover of "Summertime".
+In the video, Lana plays the dual role of a giant in a movie and the girl watching it at a drive-in.
+The girl in the audience discovers her boyfriend cheating on her in a car with another girl.
+Giant Lana ends up coming out of the screen and attacking the car in which the cheaters are in, while people run in panic.
+Both Lana characters smile at each other knowingly and the giant walks back into the screen while the one in the audience runs away with the crowd.

+In early February 2024, Variety reported that Tim Burton and Gone Girl writer Gillian Flynn are developing a remake of Attack of the 50 Foot Woman for Warner Bros.

+In 2025, Beyoncé parodied the movie as an interlude during the Cowboy Carter Tour, called "Attack of the 400 Foot Cowboy", where she traverses different cities, including Washington D.C., New York City, and Las Vegas, where she interacts with a number of landmarks such as lighting a cigarette using the Statue of Liberty, and picking up the Allegiant Stadium, respectively.

 Home media

 Attack of the 50 Foot Woman was released June 26, 2007 by Warner Bros.
 Home Video on region 1 DVD.
 It was also available in the Warner Bros. three-disc DVD box set Cult Camp Classics - Vol. 1: Sci-Fi Thrillers, which also includes other two cult classic sci-fi thrillers from Allied Artists Pictures, such as The Giant Behemoth (1959) and Queen of Outer Space (1958).
 An audio commentary track with co-star Yvette Vickers and Tom Weaver is also included.
 Although the DVDs are now officially out-of-print, on September 20, 2011, Warner Bros. added the film to its order-on-demand Warner Archive DVD-R collection; the content is the same as on the previous DVD releases.
-A Blu-ray will be released in December 2022 by Warner Archive Collection.
+A Blu-ray was released in December 2022 by Warner Archive Collection.

-In popular culture

-Television

-1978 – Various animated television series have referenced the film, usually in episodes which involve a female character becoming giant-sized.
-For example, Challenge of the Super Friends from 1978 features the origins of superhero Apache Chief and supervillainess Giganta.

-1989 – The Teenage Mutant Ninja Turtles episode "Attack of the 50 Foot Irma" has a similar plot, where April O'Neil's friend Irma is hit by a beam created by a meteorite crashing to Earth.
-She grows to a massive size and ends up being chased by authorities.

-1997 – In the Johnny Bravo episode "Jumbo Johnny", a poster for the film was seen, with two men complaining about the movie.

-1998 – Toonsylvania had a segment called "Attack of the Fifty Footed Woman".

-1999 – Archie's Weird Mysteries episode "Attack of the 50 Ft.
-Veronica" has Veronica Lodge as a giantess.

-2001 – In Smallville, the poster for the film is displayed in the offices of the school newspaper throughout the early series.

-2007 – The Totally Spies! episode "Attack of the 50 Ft.
-Mandy" has Mandy as a giantess.

-2009 – Phineas and Ferb has Candace become a giant in "Attack of the Fifty Foot Sister".

-2019 – Episode 9 of the Netflix original series Raising Dion features the film's movie poster in Pat's condo after it is revealed that Pat shapeshifts into a 50-foot, human thunderstorm.

-2020 – The twelfth episode of the first season of the animated series Harley Quinn features Poison Ivy making herself a giant to take on man-eating trees terrorizing the Gotham City Central Park and taking the pose featured on the film's poster.